-Employees report their own hourly rates of pay as part of the survey.
-If an individual is not available for interview, someone else in the same household may answer on their behalf (known as a 'proxy').
+Employees are asked to report their hourly rates of pay as part of the survey.
+If an individual is not available for interview, someone else in the same household may answer on their behalf.

-Using self-reported and proxy answers carries a risk of error in the figures given.
-As a result, the LFS is known to underestimate the actual rates of gross weekly pay and hourly pay.
+Using self-reported answers carries a risk of error.
+As a result, the LFS is known to underestimate the rates of gross weekly and hourly pay.

 The Office for National Statistics (ONS) excludes estimates of earnings greater than £100 per hour when it publishes results based on the LFS.
-Such high values are not very common, but they can have a big influence on the mean hourly pay.
-Excluding them allows the survey to give more accurate estimates of hourly pay for the wider population.
+Such high values are not very common, so excluding them allows the survey to give more accurate estimates of hourly pay for the wider population.

 Respondents to this survey are interviewed 5 times – once every 3 months – but are only asked about their hourly pay in the first and last of these interviews.
-For this reason, ONS recommends that any estimate of change over the short term be made with caution.
+For this reason, ONS recommends that any estimate of change is made with caution.

 What the data measures

-This data measures the average (‘mean’) gross hourly pay for all employees aged 16 and over in the UK.
+This data measures the average (median) gross hourly pay for all employees aged 16 and over in the UK.

 ‘Gross hourly pay’ is an employee’s hourly pay before any deductions for things like tax and National Insurance.

 The analysis uses the following broad ethnic categories, based on the 2001 Census:

 - Other (which includes Chinese, Other Asian and Other ethnic groups)